steveloughran/hadoop-trunk/hadoop-common-project/hadoop-common/src/site/markdown/filesystem/filesystem.md

 #### Implementation Notes

-* S3N, Swift, FTP and potentially other "non-traditional Filesystems" implement `delete()` as recursive listing and file delete operation.
+* S3N, Swift, FTP and potentially other non-traditional FileSystems implement `delete()` as recursive listing and file delete operation.
 This can break the expectations of client applications -and means that they cannot be used as drop-in replacements for HDFS.